 Recipe: Parisian Apple Tartlet

 This recipe as well as all of the Tuesday with Dorie recipes can be found in this book, which I highly recommend.
-If you only need to have one go to cookbook on baking, this is it!
-Or you can visit Jessica’s site.
+It is the only baking book, I really use.
+Or you can visit Jessica’s site for the recipe.